usernamesimon/treeDecomposition/README.md

 Provide the graphs in networkx's adjacency list format (https://networkx.org/documentation/stable/reference/readwrite/adjlist.html)

+Also tries to read files in DIMACS format.
+Make sure to have an edge from 0 in the first line if your numbering scheme is [0 -> N-1].
+If the numbering scheme is [1 -> N] it will be converted to [0 -> N-1]!

 ## Usage

 To create an elimination ordering for a single file, use the `-s` option.
 You can also specify which heuristic to use.